Star Wars: Pit Droids

-Star Wars: Pit Droids (full title: Star Wars Pit Droids: Logic and Reasoning) is a puzzle game developed and published by Lucas Learning.
-It was originally released for Microsoft Windows and Macintosh on September 13, 1999.
+Star Wars: Pit Droids (full title: Star Wars Pit Droids: Logic and Reasoning) is an educational puzzle game developed and published by Lucas Learning.
+It was originally released for Microsoft Windows and Mac OS on September 13, 1999.
 It was later ported to iOS and released on February 9, 2012.
 The game develops skills such as hypothesis testing and geometry.

 Plot

 Watto has bought a series of new pit droids, and tasks the player with transporting them to the Pod Racing arena by avoiding all the environmental obstacles.

 Gameplay

 The player maneuvers the pit droids through a series of puzzles such as road blocks and junk heaps.
 Players can also create their own puzzles and trade them online with other gamers.